-- First five years: Like HDB flats, ECs cannot be sold to anyone until five years from the date of purchase of the unit
+- First five years: Like HDB flats, ECs come with a five-year Minimum Occupation Period (MOP).
+So they cannot be sold to anyone until five years from the date of the EC’s completion date.

 - From the 11th year onwards: Selling restriction no longer applies; the unit can be sold to anyone, including a foreigner

-Before you buy, know the difference between a joint tenancy and tenancy-in-common for LGBTQ+ buyers.
+Before you buy, know the difference between a joint tenancy and tenancy-in-common for LGBTQIA+ buyers.